All about Filipino volleyball player Alyssa Valdez

 30 Questions with Alyssa Valdez

-Video credit: Official Alyssa Valdez
+Video credit: Official Alyssa Valdez via YouTube

-While she’s doesn’t seem to be making this her full-time occupation as her focus continues to be her sport, fans can still tune in to catch titbits she reveals about her life – such as the fact that she’s talked about marriage with her significant other before, but teases, “No details!” in a freestyle video titled “30 Questions with Alyssa Valdez”.
+While she doesn’t seem to be making this her full-time occupation as her focus continues to be her sport, fans can still tune in to catch titbits she reveals about her life – such as the fact that she’s talked about marriage with her significant other before, but teases, “No details!” in a freestyle video titled “30 Questions with Alyssa Valdez”.

 Facts about volleyball player Alyssa Valdez